-The parable of the wheat and the tares reveals that while men slept, his enemy came and sowed tares among the wheat and went his way (Matthew 13:25).
+The parable of the wheat and the tares reveals that while men slept, the enemy came and sowed tares among the wheat and went his way (Matthew 13:25).
 It was noted that while men slept indicates being caught unawares; no longer vigilant, unconcerned, with a cessation of insight, or influence, that previously existed.

 The tares at first resemble wheat (a deceptive feature) but have no real value other than to undermine the enhancement of productivity of the wheat.
 The enemy (Satan) is in opposition to any nation, or individual, that is under the influence of God's Word, and attempts to plant tares (to countermand that Word) as was accomplished, through the serpent (Satan's tool of deception), in the Garden of Eden.